kanbanyte/sepb/assessments/test_plan.md

 * IDE (to create and run unit tests)

 ## Environment Requirements
-The test environment is situated at the Factory of the Future's operation desk, housing the robot arm and assembly line.
+The test environment is situated at the Factory of the Future's operation desk, housing the robot arm and assembly line.\
 The following equipment and items are required:
-* Depth camera mounted above the working desk
+* Depth camera mounted above the working desk.
-* Adequate illumination for optimal depth camera performance
+* Adequate illumination for optimal depth camera performance.
-* URe5 robot arm
+* URe5 robot arm.
-* 2 chip trays
+* x2 chip trays.
-* A functional conveyor belt that delivers the shell
+* A functional conveyor belt that delivers the shell.
-* A battery stack
+* A battery stack.
-* A front shell stack
+* A front shell stack.
-* A white tray on which the shells, battery and chip are delivered to the human operator
+* A white tray on which the shells, battery and chip are delivered to the human operator.

 # Test Items
 The product to be tested is the Smart Glass Based Remote Guidance System